-(2) The Commission shall, before revoking an approved merger under subsection (1), notify a party to the merger, and any other person who is likely to have an interest in the matter of its intention to revoke the approved merger giving reasons for the Commission's decision and requesting that 5 party or person to, within thirty days of receipt of the notice, remedy the contravention or show cause why the approved merger should not be revoked.

-(3) The Commission shall not revoke an approved merger if the parties to the approved merger or any other person 10 who is likely to have an interest in the matter take remedial measures to the satisfaction of the Commission within the period specified under subsection (2).

-(4) The Commission shall, where the party or person fails to correct the contravention, or to show cause why the merger 15 should not be revoked within the period specified under subsection (2), revoke the approved merger.
+- (2) The Commission shall, before revoking an approved merger under subsection (1), notify a party to the merger, and any other person who is likely to have an interest in the matter of its intention to revoke the approved merger giving reasons for the Commission's decision and requesting that party or person to, within thirty days of receipt of the notice, remedy the contravention or show cause why the approved merger should not be revoked. - (3) The Commission shall not revoke an approved merger if the parties to the approved merger or any other person who is likely to have an interest in the matter take remedial measures to the satisfaction of the Commission within the period specified under subsection (2). - (4) The Commission shall, where the party or person fails to correct the contravention, or to show cause why the merger should not be revoked within the period specified under subsection (2), revoke the approved merger.

-Repeal and replacement of section 37 14.
-The principal Act is amended by the repeal of section 37 and the substitution therefor of the following:
+14. The principal Act is amended by the repeal of section 37 and the substitution therefor of the following:

+Offences relating to mergers

-Offence relating 20 mergers (a) implement a merger without the approval of the Commission; or (b) implement a merger that is rejected by the Commission.
-25 (2) An enterprise that contravenes subsection (1) is liable to a fine not exceeding ten percent of its annual turnover.
-Amendment of section 42 15.
-Section 42 of the principal Act is amended by the deletion of the words "Part III" and the substitution therefor of the words "this Act".
-30 Amendment of section 43 16.
-Section 43 of the principal Act is amended by the insertion of the words "and consumer protection" immediately after the word "competition".
-Repeal and replacement of section 45 17.
-The principal Act is amended by the repeal of section 45 and the substitution therefor of the following: 35 Definition of unfair trading practice 45.
-A trading practice is unfair and thereby distorts, or is likely to distort, the purchasing decisions of consumers if the trading practice- N A D 10 (a) misleads consumers; N.A.B.
-10, 2023
+- 37. (1) An enterprise commits an offence if that enterprise- - (a) implements a merger without the approval of the Commission; or - (b) implements a merger that is rejected by the Commission. - (2) An enterprise that contravenes subsection (1) is liable to a fine not exceeding ten percent of its annual turnover.

+15. Section 42 of the principal Act is amended by the deletion of the words "Part III" and the substitution therefor of the words "this Act".

+16. Section 43 of the principal Act is amended by the insertion of the words "and consumer protection" immediately after the word "competition".

+17. The principal Act is amended by the repeal of section 45 and the substitution therefor of the following:

+Definition of unfair trading practice

+- 45. A trading practice is unfair and thereby distorts, or is likely to distort, the purchasing decisions of consumers if the trading practice- - (a) misleads consumers;